Eugene Lanceray: Moscow Kazansky railway station

-One of the most well-known works of Lanceray is the mural of Kazanskiy Railway Station (1932-1934 and 1944-1946).
+One of the most well-known works of Lanceray is the mural of the Moscow Kazansky railway station (1932–1934 and 1944–1946).

 Schusev, the famous Russian architect and a frequent character of Lanceray's diaries, was responsible for the whole process from the very beginning.
-In 1916, Schusev, Benois, Serebryakova, Lanceray were hired to plan the decorations and paintings for the Kazanskiy railway station, but the revolution broke off the plans.
+In 1916, Schusev, Benois, Serebriakova, Lanceray were hired to plan the decorations and paintings for the Kazanskiy railway station, but the revolution broke off the plans.

 Lanceray at work on a panel for the Kazanskiy railway station.

 1932 was the year when the state reform of architecture was carried out in the USSR, and ‘Stalinist’ architecture with its monumental style became canonical.
 Lanceray, an experienced monumental painter with conservative views, was invited from Tbilisi to Moscow to continue working at The Central Railway Station decorations.
 He was in charge of the restaurant located inside.
 In the 1932-1934 paintings, Lanceray tried to show specific features of every painted region.
 For instance, Murmansk displays a busy crew ship, while Crimea is depicted by a smiling Tatar woman against the background of a clear sky, exotic trees and a working carpenter.

 In the thirties, he managed to complete such murals as Moscow Construction, Murmansk, Crimea, and others.
 In January 1934, after gluing the first canvas to the plafond Lanceray writes: "A turning, formidable day: today they glued the first picture, Crimea.
 Of course, I am shocked by the effect.
 It is small, puny, completely not picturesque, completely not monumental. <..> At this distance, there is no other volumetric effect <..> That's when you learn the experience and mastery of Byzantium!"

 Because of the irregular construction of the building, high ceilings and unpredictable light, the artist faced difficulties to make the painting bright and noticeable.
 Besides its place and its scale, a distinctive feature of this work is that it was made using tempera paint.
 The artist also preferred to paint on a canvas that would then be attached to the ceiling.
 But, while Lanceray was disappointed with his inappropriate use of technique, the Committee members were not really satisfied with the subject of Lanceray's paintings.

-Later, they would say that his projects were missing a “deep socialist” idea in his projects and would blame him for using too many abstract symbols and allegories.
+Later, they would say that his projects were missing a "deep socialist" idea in his projects and would blame him for using too many abstract symbols and allegories.
 Lanceray kept working on these monumental paintings after the war finished.
 After his death, other artists had to finish the work according to the sketches he left.

-Nowadays the decorated plafond of Kazanskiy railway station looks very contrast.
-Heavy soviet paintings of predominantly brown shades seem lost among pompous gilded stucco molding.
+Nowadays, the decorated plafond of the Kazansky railway station looks very contrast.
+Heavy Soviet paintings of predominantly brown shades seem lost among pompous gilded stucco molding.

-Today this part of the building is used as a superior lounge, where people who buy business class tickets can wait for their departure.
+Today, this part of the building is used as a superior lounge, where people who buy business class tickets can wait for their departure.
 On every New Year's Eve, there is a constructed stage where children's performances are shown and music concerts are played.